 Have you ever been on a Canadian safari?
 Did you know that such a thing existed?
 I certainly didn’t but was delighted to find out about Omega Park and to take a self-drive Canadian safari.
 Parc Omega has a 15km road which winds through 890 hectares of hills, lakes, and pastureland.

 It is possible to observe several species of wild animals roaming free in their natural habitat – bison, elk, bears, wolves and wild boar.
-There are many picnic spots which are frequented by the very friendly and photogenic white-tailed deer.
+There are many picnic spots that are frequented by the very friendly and photogenic white-tailed deer.

 Upon arrival, guests receive a map and a list of activities that will take place that day.
 Start at the gift shop to buy snacks to feed the animals – this generous food policy is the key reason the animals will come extremely close to you – and best of all stick their heads into your car which I loved!